earthai-tech/watex/README.md

 **_WATex_** is a Python  library for reducing numerous losses during the hydro-geophysical exploration projects (HGEP).
-  The main objective is, first, to bring a piece of solution in a wide program of  **_WATER4ALL_** such as participating in [Sustanaible Development Goals N6](https://www.un.org/sustainabledevelopment/development-agenda/)and [Africa Agenda 2063 N1](https://au.int/en/agenda2063/flagship-projects#)  achievements.
+  The main objective is, first, to bring a piece of solution in a wide program of  **_WATER4ALL_** such as participating in [Sustanaible Development Goals N6](https://www.un.org/sustainabledevelopment/development-agenda/) and [Africa Agenda 2063 N1](https://au.int/en/agenda2063/flagship-projects#)  achievements.
    It encompasses different methods: DC-resistivity ( Electrical profiling (ERP) & vertical electrical sounding (VES)), short-periods EM, geology and hydrogeology parameters calculation methods.
    It is mainly focused on the field of groundwater exploration.
 The use of machine learning methods using the hydro-geophysics parameter for predictions such as the DC and hydrogeology parameters will first allow to right locate the place for the